QuentinAndre/AffectiveSamplerJS/README.md

 });
 ```

 That's it!
-You have added a word search task to Qualtrics!
+You have added an affective sampling task to your Qualtrics survey!
+To access and store the participants'
+responses, follow the instructions below.

-### Accessing and storing participants' ratings
+### C. Accessing and storing participants' ratings

 AffectiveSampler records, at a regular interval, the rating of the media.
 The ratings are stored in a javascript object,
 where the key is the timestamp (in seconds) and the value is the rating at this timestamp.
 If, for instance, the media